 - What do XXXX believe about God? - How do XXX explain the suffering in the world? - What is the bible and how do people interpret it? - How reliable are sources of authority for believers? - Why is there so much diversity of belief within XXXX? - Where do religious beliefs come from? - How have events in history shaped beliefs? - One narrative, many beliefs?
-Why do people interpret things differently? - What do Christians learn from the creation story? - What is the Trinity? - Why to Christians call the day Jesus died 'Good Friday'? - What does it mean if God is holy and loving? - Creation and science: Conflicting or complementary? - Was Jesus the Messiah? - What did Jesus do to save human beings? - What differences doe the resurrection make for Christians?
+Why do people interpret things differently? - What do Christians learn from the creation story? - What is the Trinity? - Why to Christians call the day Jesus died 'Good Friday'? - What does it mean if God is holy and loving? - Creation and science: Conflicting or complementary? - Was Jesus the Messiah? - What did Jesus do to save human beings?

+• What differences doe the resurrection make for Christians?

 Philosophy Year 2 Year 3 Year 4 Year 5 Year 6 A. The Nature of knowledge, meaning and existence Talk about the questions a story or practice from a religion or worldview might make them ask about the world around them Talk about what people mean when they say they 'know' something.
 Recognise that there are many different religious and non-religious answers to questions people raise about the world around them Talk about the difference between knowing and believing.
 Describe different philosophical answers to questions about the world around them, including questions relating to meaning and existence Begin to use philosophical vocabulary when discussing issues relating to truth, reality and knowledge.
 Explain different philosophical answers to questions about the world around them, including questions relating to meaning and existence.
 Explain some of the different ways in which philosophers understand abstract concepts.
 Begin to analyse and evaluate a range of philosophical answers to questions about the world around them, including questions relating to meaning and existence Begin to analyse and evaluate different ways in which philosophers understand abstract concepts.
 B. How and whether things make sense Give a reason to say why someone might hold a particular belief using the word 'because' Decide if a reason or argument based on a religion or belief makes sense to them and is expressed clearly.
 Use more than one reason to support their view.
 Begin to weigh up whether different reasons and arguments are expressed coherently when studying religion and belief Give reasons for more than one point of view, providing pieces of evidence to support these views Explain, using a range of reasons, whether a position or argument is coherent and logical.
 Link a range of different pieces of evidence together to form a coherent argument Begin to analyse and evaluate whether a position or argument is coherent and logical and show increasing awareness of divergence of opinion.
-Use well-chosen pieces of evidence to support and counter a particular argument C. Issues of right and Using religious and belief stories, make connections between peoples' beliefs about right Recognise that it is difficult to define 'right', 'wrong', 'good' and 'bad'.
-Describe a range of answers to ethical and moral questions, showing awareness of the diversity of opinion and Explain a range of answers to ethical and moral questions and issues, drawing conclusions and showing awareness of diversity of Begin to analyse and evaluate a range of different answers to ethical and moral questions/issues, showing an wrong, good and wrong and Recognise some of the why there are opinion and why there understanding of the and bad their actions. similarities and differences. are differences. connections between differences between beliefs, practices and these ideas. behaviour.
+Use well-chosen pieces of evidence to support and counter a particular argument

+C. Using religious and Recognise that it is Describe a range of Explain a range of Begin to analyse and C. Issues of right and wrong, good and bad Using religious and belief stories, make connections between peoples' beliefs about right and wrong and their actions.
+Recognise that it is difficult to define 'right', 'wrong', 'good' and 'bad'.
+Recognise some of the similarities and differences between Describe a range of answers to ethical and moral questions, showing awareness of the diversity of opinion and why there are differences.
+Explain a range of answers to ethical and moral questions and issues, drawing conclusions and showing awareness of diversity of opinion and why there are differences.
+Begin to analyse and evaluate a range of different answers to ethical and moral questions/issues, showing an understanding of the connections between these ideas. are uniterences. beliefs, practices and behaviour.